FluidNumerics/SELF/docs/GettingStarted/install.md

 ### GPU Support
 SELF uses OpenMP for GPU offloading.
 Some of our "heavy-lifting" kernels, such as divergence, gradient, and grid interpolation operations are expressed using the BLAS API.
 For these, we use MAGMA.

-### OS Support
-!!! note
-    Since HIP is officially supported only on CentOS, RHEL, Ubuntu, SLES, and Windows operating systems, SELF currently can only be built on these operating systems.
-Further, testing is only being carried out on Ubuntu at this time.

-You can install SELF in two possible ways

-1. Bare Metal Installation
-2. Docker image

-A bare metal installation will require that you have a CentOS/RHEL 7 or 8, SLES, Ubuntu 20.04 (focal) or 22.04 (jammy), or Windows operating system.
-You will also need to ensure that all of the dependencies are installed on your system before installing SELF.

-A Docker image installation uses the Ubuntu 22.04 Docker image as a base and takes care of installing all of the dependencies for you.
-The resulting Docker image can be run using Docker or Singularity/Apptainer.

-This documentation will walk through steps to install SELF using bare metal installation and the Docker image approaches.

 ## Bare Metal Install